 They won’t ever deliver and neither will you.
 It goes nowhere and nowhere is the perfect destination to strive for when dealing with a crazy individual pretending to be normal.

-My upcoming book is a game changer!
+This book is a game changer!
 Learn how to defeat a narcissist on every level and how to heal properly and move forward!
 Are you ready to get your power back?
 This book reveals secrets the narcissist doesn’t want you to know!

 Last but not least… Narcissist will NOT leave you alone.